 They shall be as the glory of the children of Israel,

-Saith the LORD of hosts.
+LORD of hosts.

 TEXTUAL AND GRAMMATICAL